wcfrobert/wcfrobert.github.io/_posts/2023-08-22-AISC-fundamentals.markdown

 Welding involves the fusion of two base metal usually through mixing of filler metals.
 Two conditions are required for welding to occur.

 * **Atomic closeness** - metallic atoms are brought to close contact usually achieved through heat and pressure
-* **Atomic closeness** - surface must be non-oxidized, yet metal surfaces will only oxide-free for short period of time when in contact with air. **Shielding** is often provided through slag (as a mechanical lid) or inert gases.
+* **Atomic cleanness** - surface must be non-oxidized, yet metal surfaces will only oxide-free for short period of time when in contact with air. **Shielding** is often provided through slag (as a mechanical lid) or inert gases.

 <u>Types of Welding Process</u>